source-academy/sicp/README.md

 ## Generating Latex Files
 Run `npm start`.
+This will also warn of some potential errors in the xml.

 Latex files will be in the latex folder.
 Compile sicpjs.tex with XeLaTex+MakeIndex+BibTex for the pdf version.